 Clymer Meadow Preserve

-The 1,400-acre Clymer Meadow Preserve is one of the largest and most diverse sections of the original blackland prairie.
-Trails, education center.
+The 1,400-acre Clymer Meadow Preserve is one of the largest and most diverse sections of the original blackland prairie, owned by the Nature Conservancy.
 Contact Clymer before visiting.
 Usually open only for workdays, field trips and special requests.

 Louise Hanes Preserve

-A 73-acre parcel in the process of being rehabilitated into prairie.
+A 73-acre parcel in the Sulphur River headwaters in the process of being rehabilitated into Blackland Prairie.
+Owned by the Texas Land Conservancy.

 Matthews Prairie Preserve